 “I know they are cruel to one another but there are those who are not.
 I don’t know about you, but that’s enough reason to have hope in humanity.
 Don’t you think so?”
 The boy asked.
 Theo could feel his eyes on him.

 “I don’t think so.
 You are still so young, you haven’t experienced the wickedness people perpetuate.
 Sometimes, I’m almost glad I can’t see all that evil.”

-“Without your sight you’ll miss out on seeing the love on their faces, their celebration of life, and the beautiful diversity that make humanity what it is.
+“Without your sight, you’ll miss out on seeing the love on their faces, their celebration of life, and the beautiful diversity that makes humanity what it is.
 There’s a lot more to see than not to see.
 It all depends on what you choose to look at, who and what you choose to focus on.”

 Wow!
 Theo thought in wonder.
 That sounded too deep coming from someone so young.